aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 });
 ```

-Authorizers can also be passed via the `defaultMethodOptions` property within the `RestApi`
+Authorizers can also be passed via the `defaultMethodOptions` property within the `RestApi` construct or the `Method` construct.
+Unless
-construct.
-These options are applied across all `Method`s across all `Resource`s unless an
+explicitly overridden, the specified defaults will be applied across all `Method`s across the `RestApi` or across all `Resource`s,
-override is explicitly specified as part of adding a new `Method`.
+depending on where the defaults were specified.

 ### Deployments